Lanao (province): American occupation

 On May 24, 1904, the American Colonial Government proclaimed Dansalan a regular Municipality.
 The Philippines was still under the Commonwealth regime of the Americans when Dansalan was chartered into a city in 1904.
 In 1914, the Department of Mindanao and Sulu was created and Lanao was converted as a province.

 Division

+The Department of Mindanao and Sulu was provided with autonomous government beginning September 1, 1914, through Act No. 2408 enacted on July 23, 1914.
+Bukidnon sub-province and the former Moro Province districts of Cotabato, Davao, Lanao, Sulu, and Zamboanga were converted to provinces.

 The passage of Republic Act No. 2228 divided Lanao into two (2) provinces giving birth to Lanao del Norte and Lanao del Sur.
-The new province was inaugurated on July 4, 1959 making Iligan City as the capital of the north and Marawi City for the south.
+The new province was inaugurated on July 4, 1959, making Iligan City as the capital of the north and Marawi City for the south.
 During the establishment process of the Autonomous Region in Muslim Mindanao, Lanao del Sur (and later Marawi City) voted to be part of the new autonomous region, while Lanao del Norte chose to remain in Northern Mindanao.